Innovasium-2014/onboarding/tutorials/github.md

 3. Pull Requests and Merging

 > These two terms go hand in hand, therefore I found it appropriate to include them together.
 Creating a pull request means that you want to bring the functionality you created on your branch and join it back into the development branch.
 Now you see why it needs to be stable?
-Each pull request must be reviewed by either Matt or Ryan, who will (more than likely) present you with some constructive criticism on changes they would like to see before they give you the seal of approval.
+Each pull request must be reviewed by either Matt or Ryan, who will (more than likely) present you with some constructive criticism on changes they would like to see before they give your branch the seal of approval.
 Once they think your branch is adequate, they will merge the branch back into development.
 In summary; you create a pull request, it will be merged into development.

+4. Merge Conflicts

+> This term may come up if you have been working along side another developer on the same file but in different branches.
+You may notice a little button in the Github desktop that says `update from development`.
+This button will update your branch with all the changes that have been added to the development branch.
+If you have altered the same file as someone else, Github will show you four pretty, yellow dots on the file stating that there are two different versions of the file and you need to choose which you want to keep or discard.
+Please ask Ryan or Matt for details the first few times this issue arises, they can walk you through it in more detail.

+That is really all there is to it.
+Now, go back up and read those bullet points again to make sure you can follow the workflow through the process Github has outlined.

+*Note: You can take as many branches off of development as you want, at any time.
+Tax free.*